MiSTer-devel/Arcade-Gauntlet_MiSTer/readme.md

 # Atari Gauntlet FPGA Arcade

 ## About
-This is an FPGA implementation of Atari's arcade game "Gauntlet" from 1985, based on the SP-284 schematic circuit diagram.
+This is an FPGA implementation of Atari's arcade game "Gauntlet" by Alex https://github.com/d18c7db from 1985, based on the SP-284 schematic circuit diagram.

 On a [Pipistrello](http://pipistrello.saanlima.com/index.php?title=Welcome_to_Pipistrello) FPGA board with a [SRAM expansion](https://oshpark.com/profiles/d18c7db) daughterboard it successfully runs all three games Gauntlet, Gauntlet II and Vindicators II that run on the original arcade.
 All sounds are implemeted, Pokey, YM2151 and TMS5220 Voice Synthesis Processor (see my [TMS5220 repository](https://github.com/d18c7db/TMS5220_FPGA) for more details on the VSP).